Tagline

 What are Italian citizenship application requirements?

-One of the easiest citizenship by descent programs in the EU
+One of the most time-consuming citizenship by descent applications in the market today

 How to Determine if You Are Eligible for Italian Citizenship by Descent